commenthol/date-holidays-parser/docs/specification.md

 **Examples**:

-- `03-02 and if sunday then next monday` if March 2nd is on a Sunday then and additional holiday will be observed on next Monday as well.
+- `03-02 and if Sunday then next Monday` if March 2nd is on a Sunday then and additional holiday will be observed on next Monday as well.
-- `04-13 and if friday then previous monday` if April 13th is on a Friday then and additional holiday falls to previous Monday
+- `04-13 and if Friday then previous Monday` if April 13th is on a Friday then and additional holiday falls to previous Monday

 ### Enable Date only for odd/ even numbered years